Acry/SDL-Ball/docs/Developer/CURRENT.md

 - [ ] [GameManager.md](Manager/GameManager.md) real implementations in src
 - [ ] [EffectManager](Manager/EffectManager.md) real implementations in src

+## Classes

+The HudManager is no Manager class, because it lacks logic, it combines the hud elements and just reacts on events.

 ## Lateral

 - [ ] Fix clang warnings